This is an archived page and for reference purposes only

-Students can apply to spend a Term or Year Abroad as part of their degree at one of our partner universities in North America, Asia or Europe.
-You are expected to adhere to any progression requirements in Stage 1 and Stage 2 to proceed to the Term or Year Abroad.
+You can apply to spend a term or year abroad as part of your degree at one of our partner universities in North America, Asia or Europe.
+You are expected to adhere to any progression requirements in Stage 1 and Stage 2 to proceed to the term or year abroad.

 Teaching and assessment

 In addition to learning through lectures, seminars, workshops, project supervision, and statistics classes, students can carry out hands-on research in the ‘field’ through placements and field trips.
 Most modules are assessed by examination and coursework in equal measure.

 - provide a pioneering educational opportunity within the UK context combined with student engagement in a range of disciplines, enabling students to progress into high-level careers and related postgraduate opportunities

 - provide a broad knowledge and understanding of key concepts, debates and theoretical approaches in criminology which allow us to understand the social and personal context of all aspects of crime, victimisation and responses to crime

 - develop new areas of teaching in response to needs of the community

 - widen participation in higher education by offering various entry routes